Lavakumar999/ADP/README.md

 # ADP
-Project Done in ADP Training using Angular 6
+Project Gave By ADP During training using technologies like Angular6, TypeScript